keeshux/bitcoinspv/README.md

 ## Known issues

-WaSPV is still a work-in-progress and will eventually undergo huge modifications.
+BitcoinSPV is still a work-in-progress and will eventually undergo huge modifications.
 Several basic things are left to do, sorted by priority:

 * Fix high CPU usage.
 * Build multi-signature transactions (support is incomplete).